MISSION:

 PITTSBURGH AND ALLEGHENY COUNTY

-- ECONOMIC TOURIST ACTIVITY – Unique Hospitality Facilities such as Theme Hotels, RV Parks, and Hostels attract tourism and promote increased economic activity for the hospitality businesses and other commercial activities in the area.
+- ECONOMIC TOURIST ACTIVITY – Unique Hospitality Facilities such as Theme Hotels, RV Parks, and Hostels attract NEW tourism and promote increased economic activity for the hospitality businesses and other commercial activities in the area.

 - OTHER ECONOMIC BENEFITS – In addition to employment opportunities, a variety of taxes will provide support to city, county, and state via sales taxes, property taxes, employment taxes, and income, business, and hospitality taxes.